mfdela/aoc2021/README.md

     iex(2)> Aoc2021.DayN.run(:part2)

 again for N∈[1, 25].
-Input files for each day are saved into the dir `inputs`
+Input files for each day are saved into the dir `inputs`.
+Code is in the `lib` dir.